Developer-Autodesk/forge.learning/docs/viewer/extensions/skeleton.md

 ## Create the extension

 Let's get started, each extension should be a JavaScript file and implement, at least, the `.load` and `.unload` functions.
-Create a file at UI folder **/js/myawesomeextension.js** and copy the following content.
+Create a file in the UI folder **/js/myawesomeextension.js** and copy the following content.

 ```javascript
 // *******************************************